Coder-Scoop-Inc/laravel-paypal-integration/README.md

     $payment_id = $payment->createPaypalPayment();*

 To Do
-  More tests !
+  -More tests !
-  More graceful error handling
+  -More graceful error handling
-  Add /paypal/cancel
+  -Add /paypal/cancel
-  Implement other REST fucntions (Set up reoccuring payments, invoicing, etc)
+  -Implement other REST fucntions (Set up reoccuring payments, invoicing, etc)